CesarJZO/C/readme.md

 int main()         // Define a function named main
 {                  // Statements are enclosed in braces
-    printf("hello, world\n"); /* main calls library function printf
-                                 to print this sequence of characters;
+                            // main calls library function printf printf("hello, world\n"); // to print this sequence of characters;
-                                 \n represents the new line character */ }
+                            // \n represents the new line character }
 ```

-> This example comes from The C Programming Language book
+> This example comes from **The C Programming Language** book

 Whether any operating system you are using or your text editor, you need a compiler, and you can find instructions about it in [Compiling](./documentation/compiling.md), but if you have it already installed, just use the `gcc` command